Justin5802/Listicle/README.md

 The user can click on each item in the list to see a detailed view of it, including all database fields [✅] The web app serves an appropriate 404 page when no matching route is defined [✅] The web app is appropriately styled using Picocss [✅]

+Stretch Features
+The web app displays items in a unique format, such as cards, rather than lists [✅]